aldahick/jquery-sloth-konami/README.md

-    "renderInterval": 100, // the time in milliseconds between waterfall updates/renders "newSlothInterval": 200, // the time in milliseconds between sloth creations "waterfallSpeed": 15, // the number of pixels each sloth falls (on y-axis) per render/update });
+    "renderInterval": 100, // the time in milliseconds between waterfall updates/renders "newSlothInterval": 200, // the time in milliseconds between sloth creations "waterfallSpeed": 15, // the number of pixels each sloth falls (on y-axis) per render/update "zIndex": -99999, // the z-index of the canvas element created for the sloths });
 ```